|

 1. Specifications | Planning | Dev. & test | Prototype | report |

-Invent a Counter_BCD_1digit_LCD with the same LAB10 (design phase #1) features adding an LCD to show static ASCII messages (design step #1) and dynamic numeric data (design step #2).
+Add an LCD to the basic Counter_BCD_1digit from design phase #1.
+The new Counter_BCD_1digit_LCD will show static ASCII messages (design step #1) and dynamic numeric data (design step #2).

 ![]() |